 Loan repayment plans are designed to meet the needs of almost every borrower.
 Direct Loans are funded by the U.S. Department of Education and are managed by a loan servicer.
-You are given the opportunity to choose your repayment plan and to switch your plan if your needs change.
+You can choose your repayment plan and switch your plan if your needs change.

 There are a variety of repayment options available to borrowers.
 Among the most popular are:

 If you qualify for the income-based repayment plan (IBR), your loans may be forgiven after 20 or 25 years of on-time payments, depending on when you became a first-time borrower.

 If you qualify for the income-based repayment plan (IBR) and work in public service, your loan may be forgiven after 10 years of on-time payments.

 For a detailed explanation of all available repayment plans, visit the U.S. Department of Education's website on Repayment Plans.

 Financial Aid Policies

 Frequently Asked Questions